soniavaidya05/leakyemotions/docs/source/reference/primitives/environment.md

 .. autoattribute:: agentarium.primitives.GridworldEnv.world

-    A representation of the gridworld as an Numpy array of Entities, with dimensions height x width x layers.
+    A representation of the gridworld as a Numpy array of Entities, with dimensions height x width x layers.
 ```